 IS IT POSSIBLE TO VISIT MY SPONSORED CHILD?

-It is possible to visit sponsored children; however, since we work with a network of volunteers and projects, and circumstances vary from area to area, we cannot guarantee that all projects are open to sponsor visits.
-If you are interested in visiting a sponsored child, please contact us for specifics relating to the child and project.
+It is possible to visit sponsored children; however, since we work with a network of volunteers and sites, and circumstances vary from area to area, we cannot guarantee that all affiliated sites are open to sponsor visits.
+If you are interested in visiting a sponsored child, please contact us for specifics relating to the child and the location.